-• Scrapbooks are to be standard sizes from 8"x10" to 12"x12"

-- Each Scrapbook album will be a bound scrapbook and have a front and back cover with pages firmly attached. - Pages need to be in plastic sleeves or covers. - Photos and memorabilia must be included in each scrapbook but not necessarily required on every page.
+- Scrapbooks are to be standard sizes from 8"x10" to 12"x12" - Each Scrapbook album will be a bound scrapbook and have a front and back cover with pages firmly attached. - Pages need to be in plastic sleeves or covers. - Photos and memorabilia must be included in each scrapbook but not necessarily required on every page.
 Some pages may only contain photos while others may contain only memorabilia.
-Be sure to include a variety.
+Be sure to include a variety. - Neatness is very important (no smudges, spills, etc.) - Consider using chronological order.
+Remember your album is telling a story. - Photo quality is not being judged.
+Do try to use good photos and be creative. - Do not use ballpoint pens, crayons, magnetic albums, construction paper or any adhesives that are not photo safe.